astronomer/devrel-public-workshops-archive/content/index.en.md

 Welcome to Play Astro: an immersive learning quest for building GenAI pipelines with Apache Airflow and Amazon Bedrock!

-This workshop is designed to get you familiar with some of the biggest new features in Apache Airflow 3.
+This workshop is designed to get you familiar with some of the biggest features in Apache Airflow 3.
 You'll learn about the new UI, Assets (the evolution of datasets), human-in-the-loop workflows, Dag versioning, and event-driven scheduling with Amazon SQS and how to integrate Amazon Bedrock.

 ## Workshop Overview